mackenziekbrooks/dci102-f20-humanities-data/docs/network-analysis.md

 ### Activity 5.1

 In order to practice using the terminology and methods of network analysis, let's design a network from scratch.
-I recommend using the whiteboard feature in Zoom, a Google doc, or a Box note for this exercise.
+I recommend using the whiteboard feature in Zoom, a Google doc/drawing, or a Box note for this exercise.

 1. In your group, select a topic for your network.
 It should be approachable for all members of your group.
 Game of Thrones?
 W&L students?
 Sports?
 A novel or TV show?
 2. List all the nodes in your network.
 Do they have types?
 Do they have attributes?
 Is this a bi-modal or multi-modal network?